 The existing built form guidance in Preston Central was first implemented in 2007 and subsequently amended in 2014.
-Since then, projected population growth for Preston Central has increased significantly with the population anticipated to double in size by 2041.
-Further to this, the Preston Market redevelopment and the Level Crossing Removal project represent two state-significant projects that will have a significant influence on the growth trajectory of Preston Central.
+Since then, projected population growth for Preston Central has increased significantly with the population anticipated to triple in size by 2041.
+The Built Form Framework proposes updated guidance to support better design outcomes in Preston Central as it continues to grow, emphasising the importance of sustainability, amenity and landscape within new developments.
+Delivering improved design quality is central to the guidance, as well as the need to accommodate the growing population.